ahmetugsuz/Finland_Bus_Routes_V2/README.md

 #### Database Architecture <a name="database-architecture"></a>

-This section provides an overview of the database architecture utilized in the greater Helsinki Bus Routes application.
+This section provides an overview of the database architecture utilized in the Finland Bus Routes application.
 The application relies on MySQL as the database management system to store and manage data related to bus stops, buses, real-time telemetry, and associated events.
 Below, you'll find details on the tables used in the MySQL database and their respective fields, outlining the structure and pupose of each table's columns:

 ##### `stop_event` Table